Relativistic Mass-Energy Equation

 From these equations, all other relativistic equations can be derived, such as length contraction and time dilation.
-This direct derivation of the Einstein equation makes alternative theories quite dubious, in as much that the most fundamental, basic laws of Physics would have to be replaced, i.e. the laws of Energy and/or Momentum conservation.
+This direct derivation of the Einstein equation makes alternative theories quite dubious, in as much that the most fundamental, basic laws of Physics would have to be replaced, i.e. the definitions of Energy and Momentum.

 All rights reserved